 Set expectations, explore fit, and negotiate a role with a prospective hiring manager.
 The transition statement will help you drive the discussion.

 Experiment with This

 - What are the potential next roles and experiences that you see as your next transition?
 Be creative and explore multiple paths that align with your value proposition.
-Consider a simple visual that makes it easier to communicate to others.
+Consider a simple visual that makes it easier to communicate with others.

 - How would you describe the next role and experiences you want that align with your target?
-This is your “Transition Statement” that will shape your search and provide prospective buyers what you are looking for.
+This is your “Transition Statement” that will shape your search and provide prospective buyers with what you are looking for.